You have an admission decision, now what?

 Q: Does visiting the campus increase my chances of being admitted from the waitlist?

 A: No. Our office will make decisions based on the original application only.
-Additionally, Admissions will not be able to provide interviews or personal appointments for students on the wait list.
+Additionally, the Office of Undergraduate Admissions will not conduct interviews or personal appointments for students on the waitlist.

 Q: Can I submit a letter of continued interest, letter of recommendation, or other materials for consideration?

-A: The review of candidates and available spaces will continue through the month of May.
-You will receive an email directing you to MAP@Berkeley and will have seven days from the time of notification to accept the offer by accepting your offer of admission.
-To check your status, please log in to MAP@Berkeley.
+A: You will receive an email notifying you of a status update in your MAP@Berkeley.
+If admitted you will have seven days from the time of notification to accept the offer of admission.
+To check your status, login to MAP@Berkeley.

 Q: Can I opt to be on a waitlist for more than one UC campus?